Ayehu/custom-activities/Zoom/Webinars/ZM List Past Webinar Poll Results/Readme.md

-#     Zoom
+<br>#     Zoom</br>

-List Past Webinar Poll Results
+<br>List Past Webinar Poll Results</br>

-The polling feature for webinar allows you to create single choice or multiple choice polling questions for your webinars.
+<br>The polling feature for webinar allows you to create single choice or multiple choice polling questions for your webinars.
 Use this API to retrieve the results for Webinar Polls of a specific Webinar.

 **Prerequisites:**
 * [Webinar license](https://zoom.us/webinar)